tstack/lnav/src/internals/cmd-ref.rst

 :tag *tag*
 ^^^^^^^^^^

-  Attach tags to the top log line
+  Attach tags to the focused log line

   **Parameters**
     * **tag** --- The tags to attach

   **Examples**
-    To add the tags '#BUG123' and '#needs-review' to the top line:
+    To add the tags '#BUG123' and '#needs-review' to the focused line:

     .. code-block::  lnav